rawlins/svgling/README.md

 [`svgwrite`](https://github.com/mozman/svgwrite), it's under active development and has a very pleasant API + good documentation.)

-There are many good things about the svg format, but one of the challenges is that it mostly uses absolute position, and the exact position and size of text elements can't be determined without actually rendering to some device and seeing what happens.
+Single-pass rendering also places limitations on what can be done.
+One of the challenges is that it mostly uses absolute position, and the exact position and size of text elements can't be determined without actually rendering to some device and seeing what happens.
 In addition, the exact details of rendering are in various ways at the mercy of the rendering device.
 This all means that `svgling` uses a bunch of tricks to estimate node size and width, and won't always be perfect on all devices.
 This situation also places some hard limitations on how far `svgling` can be extended without adding javascript or other multi-pass rendering techniques.
 For example, I would eventually like to allow mathjax in nodes, and allow nodes with complex / multi-line shapes, but at the moment this does not seem possible without javascript on the client side.

 There are many things that it might be nice to add to this package; if you find `svgling` useful, have any requests, or find any bugs, please let me know.